HBedwell24/RSC-Hex-Code-Library/README.md

 ![Hex Code Sharing](images/sharing.jpg?raw=true "Sharing Hex Codes")

 ## Technologies Used
-* **SQFlite** - database engine used to create, read, update, and delete Hex code records
+* **SQFlite** - database engine which is embedded into the application and is used to create, read, update, and delete Category/Hex Code records

 ![Database Schema](images/schema.png?raw=true "Database Schema")